ecoArcGaming/Raum/README.md

 It includes accessibility features such as
 - text-to-speech input
 - voice-over during object recognition
-- spatial hints for distance and direction of the object
+- spatial hints for locating (supports the apple Dynamic Head Tracking feature on applicable devices)
 - start-over with gesture

 It is built with a simple iOS native pipeline, integrating coreML, ARkit, and NLEmbedding.